Whose standard is it anyway?

 The test

-The useful question for anyone evaluating a standard (MX, C2PA, FAIR, schema.org, anything that claims to be open) is not "is the specification good?"
+The useful question for anyone evaluating an open standard is not "is the specification good?"
 The specification is almost always good.
 The useful questions are these.

 If the sponsor went bankrupt tomorrow, would the standard survive?